bahrus/xtal-fetch/README.md

 Note, though, that if using a relative path for href, it will be relative to the url of the hosting page, not the url of the component definition.

 But more typically, you will want to "post the results of the fetch to a place available to its peers (other nodes inside the containing web component)".
-The last phrase is in quotes, because that isn't precisely what happens when one examines the nitty gritty, but this is the effect we essentially want to have.
+The last phrase is in quotes, because that isn't precisely what happens when one examines the nitty gritty details, but this is the effect we essentially want to have.
 If the containing component is also a Polymer component, then this  can be done by specifying a two-way binding path, and no boilerplate code is required in order to achieve the desired effect:

 ```html
 <xtal-fetch fetch href="generated.json" as="json" result="{{people}}"></xtl-fetch>